 However, it seems that the stars of the show were well aware of the divided opinion the series caused.

-Leading actress Suranne Jones has spoken recently about the controversy it drew, confessing that the mixed reviews did ‘hurt’.
+Leading actress Suranne Jones spoke about the controversy it drew, confessing that the mixed reviews did ‘hurt'.

 Speaking to The Sunday Times, the 39-year-old said, "It was so split, with people saying, 'This is ridiculous, this is a romp, this is crazy - but I'll watch it.'